Toompuu/azure-sdk-for-js/sdk/communication/communication-sms/README.md

 ## Send a 1:N SMS Message

 To send an SMS message, call the `send` function from the `SmsClient`.
 You need to pass in a `SmsSendRequest` object.
-You may also add pass in an options object to specify whether the delivery report should be enabled and set custom tags for the report.
+You may also pass in an options object to specify whether the delivery report should be enabled and set custom tags for the report.
+- The `enableDeliveryReport` parameter is an optional parameter that you can use to configure delivery reporting.
+This functionality is useful when you want to emit events when SMS messages are delivered.
+See the Handle SMS Events quickstart to configure delivery reporting for your SMS messages.
+- The `validityPeriodSeconds`  parameter is an optional parameter that is useful when you want to determine maximum waiting time for the delivery report.
+Allowed waiting time range for the delivery report is 1-18000 seconds, default value is 18000 seconds.
+- The `tag` parameter is optional.
+You can use it to apply a tag to the delivery report.

 An array of `SmsSendResult` is returned.
 A `successful` flag is used to validate if each individual message was sent successfully.

 ```typescript
 const sendResults = await client.send(